What is Internal Communication?

 1. Communicate up and all across

-The employees have to communicate and be interactive to any kind of communication flown from the senior management for the sake of an “effectively committed” and “well-performing company.”
+The employees must communicate and be interactive with any kind of communication from senior management for the sake of an “effectively committed” and “well-performing company.”
 In most organizations, we find a top-down communication structure, which psychologically and physically breaks the sync of employee relationship with the management because the senior internal communication manager works in any involvement with the down-level employees and disseminate information through e-mails and similar other internal communication tools.
-This actually creates the facelessness of the boards.
-When the employees have a chance to converse with management regarding any important subject relating to the business objective, they feel motivated and sated with the true perception that the management relies on them and consider themselves as the catalysts for any change management decision in the company.
+This creates the facelessness of the boards.
+When the employees can converse with management regarding any important subject relating to the business objective, they feel motivated and sated with the true perception that the management relies on them and considers themselves as the catalysts for any change management decision in the company.

 - Revitalize communication structure by syncing it to the cloud